Edlitz, Austria: Late Medieval Ages and Early Modern Era (Incursions by Hungarians, Turks and Kurucs)

 In the following centuries, Edlitz was hit by numerous Hungarian and later Turkish invasions.
 Several epidemics occurred.
 In the year 1349 CE, a separate plague cemetery had to be built for the many dead.

 In 1529 CE, Edlitz escaped a Turkish attack when the Turks approached the area, but were startled by the midday ringing of the bells and turned back.

 In 1590 CE, Edlitz was first referred to as a market town, which then had 14 houses.

 In 1608 CE, pastor Georg Hayden was kidnapped by Hungarian forces to Güns and only released after 6 weeks after paying a ransom of 200 guilders.
 As a thank you, he donated the frescoes in the chancel of the parish church.

-There are two more reports of military raids in the Edlitz area, namely in 1620 CE by Hungarians and in 1707 CE by Kurucs (anti-Hasburg insurgents).
+There are two more reports of military raids in the Edlitz area, namely in 1620 CE by Hungarians and in 1707 CE by Kurucs (anti-Habsburg insurgents).
 The fortifications of the church were likely used as a hiding place at this time.